Peregian Beach: Education

 Peregian Beach Community College is a private primary and secondary (Prep-12) school at 41 Old Emu Mountain Road (26.4793°S 153.0680°E).

 There are no government schools in Peregian Beach.
 The nearest government primary schools are Peregian Springs State School in neighbouring Peregian Springs to the south-west and Sunshine Beach State School in Sunshine Beach to the north.
 The nearest government secondary school is Coolum State High School in neighbouring Coolum Beach to the south.

+Economy

+The Peregian Digital Hub is a purpose-built facility for technology companies and technology designed to facilitate collaboration.
+It is at 253-255 David Low Way (26.47833°S 153.09507°E).

 Amenities

-There is a village style shopping precinct, a surf club and hotel.
-The local skate park is popular amongst skaters in the region, but can be prone to short periods of flash flooding in the wet season.

-The town of Peregian Beach has recently been given an upgrade, with a new shopping precinct including several new restaurants, a medical centre, and assorted shops.
-Several other shops have recently been renovated.

-The Shire of Noosa operates a weekly mobile library service on a weekly schedule located on Woodland Drive.
+The Shire of Noosa operates a weekly mobile library service located on Woodland Drive.

-Events

-Peregian Originals is a popular community event held on the second Sunday of each month in the park beside the Surf Club showcasing original live music.

-Peregian Markets is a popular community event held on the first and third Sunday of each month in the park on the beachside of the Surf Club which helps raise money for the local club.
+Transport

+The David Low Way passes through Peregian Beach.
+Routes 620 and 630 serve the town for bus services connecting Noosa Junction and Maroochydore.